mattds/mvc/README.md

 	│   ├── contact
 	│   │   └── content.html
 	└── user
-	    └── base.html (view for all user actions)
+	    └── base.html (used by all views rendered from the user controller, individual folders per view need not be explicitly created)

 Views can be constructed from multiple templates, and embedded within each other, e.g. base.html may be defined as